-^{} Trigger value for ecosystem protection (95% level)specified in ANZECC 2000
+Trigger value for ecosystem protection (95% level) specified in ANZECC 2000

-The 2010 survey mistakenly indicated there were 3 transgressions of the trigger level of 0.9 g/m3 for ecosystem protection whereas in fact there were none.
-Three groundwaters at Ward, Brancott and the Lower Wairau had median concentrations above 0.1 g/m3 threshold indicating the presence of advanced chemical reducing conditions.
+Three groundwaters at Ward, Brancott and the Lower Wairau had median concentrations above 0.1 g/m3 indicating the presence of chemical reduced aquifer conditions.
+This threshold is not related to human health issues, but shows the aquifer is closed without access to the atmosphere and that influences the type of chemical reactions that take place and the presence or absence of some problem species.
 Levels were much lower across all monitoring sites in unconfined aquifers.